-- All public streets shall connect into the larger circulation pattern.
-Block lengths of 300 feet or less are encouraged in the Downtown Commercial Core.
-The use of cul-de-sacs shall be minimized. - Gateway islands or pedestrian refuges provided at the entrance of a neighborhood, neck downs at intersections, and other traffic control devices should be utilized to slow traffic through residential neighborhoods and facilitate safe pedestrian crossings.
+- 1. All public streets shall connect into the larger circulation pattern.
+Block lengths of 300 feet or less are encouraged.
+The use of cul-de-sacs shall be minimized. - 2.
+Gateway islands or pedestrian refuges provided at the entrance of a neighborhood, neck downs at intersections, and other traffic control devices should be utilized to slow traffic through residential neighborhoods and facilitate safe pedestrian crossings.
 Gateway islands are encouraged for neighborhood or commercial streets that intersect with Civic Center and Marina Boulevards.